Deden199/launcxbaru/frontend/README.md

 All UI flows consume the payments backend that runs from the repository root.
 HTTP calls are funneled through `src/lib/apiClient.ts`, which reads the `NEXT_PUBLIC_API_URL` environment variable to locate the Express API (e.g. `http://localhost:3001/api/v1`).
 Checkout result pages additionally use `NEXT_PUBLIC_MERCHANT_URL` to redirect customers back to a merchant site after a payment is processed. 【F:frontend/src/lib/apiClient.ts†L1-L110】【F:frontend/src/pages/payment-success.tsx†L1-L11】

+For a system-level view of how the dashboard interacts with the backend, review [`../docs/architecture.md`](../docs/architecture.md).

 ## Local Development

 1. **Install dependencies**